Mystic River: History

-Before recorded history, Native Americans and then later colonists used weirs to catch alewives and fertilize their crops.
-In 1631, after the arrival of the English, the first ship built by Europeans in Massachusetts, the Blessing of the Bay, was launched from the river's shores.
-A few years later (1637) the first bridge was built; neighboring towns squabbled about the costs for more than a hundred years.
+American Indians and colonists used weirs to catch alewives and fertilize their crops.
+In 1631, the first ship built in Massachusetts was the Blessing of the Bay, launched from the river's shores.
+The first bridge was built in 1637; neighboring towns squabbled about the costs for more than a hundred years.

-Over one hundred years later, the Mystic River played a role in the American Revolution when on September 1, 1774, a force of roughly 260 British regulars rowed from Boston up the Mystic River to a landing point near Winter Hill in today's Somerville.
-From there, they marched about a mile (1.6 km) to the Powder House where a large supply of provincial gunpowder was kept, and after sunrise they removed all the gunpowder, sparking a popular uprising known as the Powder Alarm.
-In 1775, the Battle of Chelsea Creek took place in the river's watershed in May, and the British attacked via the river's beach in the Battle of Bunker Hill in June.
+The Mystic River played a role in the American Revolution on September 1, 1774 when a force of roughly 260 British regulars rowed from Boston up the river to a landing point near Winter Hill.
+From there, they marched about a mile (1.6 km) to the Powder House where a large supply of American gunpowder was kept; they removed all the powder, sparking a popular uprising known as the Powder Alarm.
+The Battle of Chelsea Creek took place in the river's watershed in May 1775, and the British attacked via the river's beach in the Battle of Bunker Hill in June.

-In 1805 the Middlesex Canal linked the Charles and Mystic Rivers to the Merrimack River in Lowell, and during the 19th century, 10 shipyards along the Mystic River built more than 500 clipper ships.
-Shipbuilding peaked in the 1840s as schooners and sloops transported timber and molasses for rum distilleries between Medford and the West Indies.
+In 1805, the Middlesex Canal linked the Charles and Mystic Rivers to the Merrimack River in Lowell.
+Ten shipyards along the Mystic River built more than 500 clipper ships during the 19th Century.
+Shipbuilding peaked in the 1840s, as schooners and sloops transported timber and molasses for rum distilleries between Medford and the West Indies.

-By 1865, overfishing and pollution all but eliminated commercial fishing.

-Extensive salt marshes lined the banks of the Mystic until 1909, when the first dam (Craddock Locks) was built across the river, converting salt marsh to freshwater marsh and enabling development.
-A dam named for Amelia Earhart, was built in 1966.
-It has three locks to allow the passage of boats, and is equipped with pumps to push fresh water out to the harbor even during high tide.
-Dam operators leave the locks open at times to allow the passage of fish.
-There is a fish ladder, but it has never been functional.
-The dam is closed to the public.
+Extensive salt marshes lined the banks of the Mystic River until 1909, when the first Craddock Locks was built across the river, converting salt marsh to freshwater marsh and enabling development.
+The Amelia Earhart Dam was built in 1966, named for Amelia Earhart.
 In 1950, construction was completed on the Maurice J. Tobin Bridge which spans the Mystic River, joining Charlestown and Chelsea.